thecredibleway/thecredibleway-com/docs/privacy-policy.md

 Please refer to our [Cookie Policy](./cookie-policy.md)

 ## Data Security
 We take reasonable precautions to protect your data.
-However, no method of data transmission or storage is 100% secure, and we cannot guarantee absolute security.
+However, no method of data transmission or storage is 100% secure and we cannot guarantee absolute security.

 ## Changes to This Privacy Policy
 We may update this Privacy Policy from time to time.
 When we do, we will post the updated policy on this page and update the "Effective Date" at the top of this policy.